Water Chemistry Water Chemistry — How Long to Wait Before Swimming After Pool Chemicals

 Sodium Dichlor: Wait 30-60 minutes.
 This stabilized chlorine dissolves quickly but adds cyanuric acid (CYA) to your pool.
 Test both free chlorine and CYA levels before swimming.

 Trichlor Tablets: These dissolve continuously in your skimmer or floater.
-No specific wait time, but monitor free chlorine levels don't exceed 5 ppm near the dissolution point.
+No specific wait time, but monitor that localized chlorine concentrations near the dissolution point aren't at shock levels.

 pH and Alkalinity Adjusters